MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

        temperature=0.7,
        max_tokens=120,
        messages=[
-          {"role": "system", "content": "You are a helpful assistant.
-Summarize the following text in 60 words or less."}, {"role": "user", "content": text}
+          {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Summarize the following text in 20 words or less:\n" + text}
        ]
    )